For parents, includes how to view, accept and change agreements for Childcare Offer funded hours.

 Selecting my chosen setting on the system

-To ensure you are setting up an agreement with your chosen childcare setting please be sure to choose the setting with the correct name, town and postcode.
+To ensure you are setting up an online agreement with your chosen childcare setting please be sure to choose the setting with the correct name, town and postcode.
 There are some childcare settings with the same name across Wales so ensuring the address is accurate will mean that the correct setting will receive the agreement request.

-Please note, you must discuss the number of hours to be used with the childcare setting prior to completion of the online agreement.
+You must discuss the number of hours to be used with the childcare setting prior to completion of the online agreement.

 This is where you will enter the maximum number of hours that you may wish to use in any one week with a particular childcare setting.